goodmami/penman/docs/API.md

   Return attributes filtered by their *source*, *relation*, or *target*.

   Attributes don't include triples where the target is a nonterminal.

+* <a name="Graph-reentrancies" href="#Graph-reentrancies">▣</a>
+  penman.Graph.**reentrancies**()

+  Return a mapping of variables to their re-entrancy count.

+  A re-entrancy is when more than one edge selects a node as its target.
+  These graphs are rooted, so the top node always has an implicit entrancy.
+Only nodes with re-entrancies are reported, and the count is only for the entrant edges beyond the first.
+Also note that these counts are for the interpreted graph, not for the linearized form, so inverted edges are always re-entrant.

 ## PENMANCodec